 This loan is funded by a gift from the late R.B.
 Fenley, a 1909 Lindsey Wilson College alumnus.
-This loan is awarded to needy students who might otherwise be unable to attend college, and it is administered by the college using similar guidelines and at the same interest rate as the Perkins Student Loan.
+This loan is awarded to needy students who might otherwise be unable to attend college.

 Charles Schell Foundation Loan

 This loan program is funded by the Charles E. Schell Foundation.
 This loan is awarded to students who are citizens of Ohio, Kentucky, West Virginia, or adjoining states.
 Students must be between the ages of 18 and 25.
 Students must be loyal to the United States and its institutions, including the Army, Navy, and Air Force.
 Students must maintain a 2.0 GPA on a 4.0 scale.